 What are the plans for cloud migration in NAV?¶

-We aim to shut down both sbs clusters by summer 2021 NAVs strategic goal is to shut off all on-prem datacenters by the end of 2023
+Both sbs clusters are now retired.
+NAVs strategic goal is to shut off all on-prem datacenters by the end of 2023

 What can we do in our GCP project?¶

 The teams GCP projects are primarily used for automatically generated resources (buckets and postgres).
 We're working on extending the service offering.
 However, additional access may be granted if required by the team